Essential Vitamins 4 - Vitamin D

 The main role of vitamin D is to regulate the amounts of calcium and phosphate in the body, which maintain our bones, teeth and muscles.
 Vitamin D also helps to regulate blood pressure, maintain brain health, strengthen the immune system, regulate mood and may help to prevent some cancers.
 Unlike other vitamins, our bodies can actually make their own vitamin D by converting sunshine into chemicals, which eventually become vitamin D3.
 Vitamin D3 is the variant that our bodies prefer, as opposed to less efficient D2, which is often found in fortified foods and dietary supplements.

 One of the main reasons that many of us in the U.K. (and worldwide) are thought to be deficient is that we are under more pressure than ever to cover up and put on sunscreen when outdoors, due to the risks of skin cancer.
-This fear of the sun has resulted in adults and children drenching themselves in a bath of toxic, hormone disrupting chemicals.
+This fear of the sun has resulted in adults and children covering themselves in toxic, hormone-disrupting chemicals.
 There is enough scientific evidence proving that what we put on our skin gets absorbed into our bodies as well as proving that sunscreens are full of chemical ingredients we need to be concerned about (oxybenzone, retinyl palmitata, parabens, phthalates).
 The sun is the source of all life on earth.
 Humans require sunlight exposure for vitamin D and we are actually built to receive sunlight.
 There are ways of getting the much needed vitamin D from the sun without harming yourself.
-Unprotected sun exposure is one of the best ways but should be limited to no more than 20 minutes a day, avoiding those times when the sun is at its strongest. if using sunscreen, make sure you choose natural sunscreens without harmful chemicals (https://www.theorganicpharmacy.com).
+Unprotected sun exposure is one of the best ways but should be limited to no more than 20 minutes a day, avoiding those times when the sun is at its strongest. if using sunscreen, make sure you choose natural sunscreens without harmful chemicals.

 Signs and symptoms of a vitamin D deficiency